openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 ### Target Platform Selection

 An implementation class provides a concrete implementation of a Device Layer component for use on a particular platform.
-Multiple implementation classes may exist within the Device Layer source tree for the same component, each having the same class name, but containing code unique to the associated platform.
-The choice of which implementation class is included at compile time is done by means of a computed #include directive of the following form:
+Multiple implementation classes may exist within the Device Layer source tree for the same component.
+Each of these classes has the same name, but their code is unique to the associated platform.
+The choice of which implementation class is included at compile time is done by means of a computed #include directive with the following form:

 ```cpp